tldr-pages/tldr/pages/common/traefik.md

 > An HTTP reverse proxy and load balancer.
 > More information: <https://traefik.io>.

-- Start server with default config:
+- Start the server with the default configuration:

 `traefik`

-- Start server with a custom configuration file:
+- Start the server with a custom configuration file:

-`traefik --c {{config_file.toml}}`
+`traefik --ConfigFile {{config_file.toml}}`

-- Start server with cluster mode enabled:
+- Start the server with cluster mode enabled:

 `traefik --cluster`